 Be it cold winters or the windy days, they make you want to snuggle up in a blanket and sip on something piping hot.
 And with the common flu running rampant this time around, chances are that you have no option.
-Whatever be the reason, this is the time that calls for steamy soups.
+Whatever be the reason, the weather calls for steamy soups.
 But if the thought of this food item makes you wince and conjure unappetising horrors, we have a couple of solutions for you.
 Here are some simple ways to jazz up your simple soup…

 Add a little tadka

 We all know by now that a little bit of fat is healthy for our system.
 When that ups the taste quotient, then nothing like it!
 Just like with your dals and sambhars, you can add a bit of tadka to your soup as well.
 Depending upon your palette preference, you can do a jeera and hing combination or mustard seeds, curry leaves and red chillies for that South Indian twist.